bdrive/doc/pages/mydoc/2-11-license.md

 License can be added to initial purchase order at 'add license' price.
 The purchase can be proceeded in [**License category in Account Site**](https://accounts.bdrive.com/plans_products/NetDrive3) _(https://accounts.bdrive.com/plans_products/NetDrive3)_.

-When placing an add license order, the followings will be proceeded for each plan below:
+When placing an add license order, the followings will be proceeded :

 - ‘**Yearly Subscription**’ will first cancel current (initial or the most recent) purchase order by partial refunding applying ‘prorate’, counting from initial or the most recent purchase day.
-Then a new Yearly Subscription purchase order (for 1 year) will be issued for total license quantities at adjusted total price.
-It is important to know that this order will be auto-renewed on this day, annually, as explained in [**Subscription Auto-Renewal**](#subscription-auto-renewal).
+Then a new Yearly Subscription purchase order for 1 year will be issued for total license quantities at adjusted total price.
+It is important to know that subscription auto-renewal day is changed to this today as explained in [**Subscription Auto-Renewal**](#subscription-auto-renewal).

 - ‘**Lifetime License**’ will issue individual purchase order for each add license request at corresponding add license price.

-_Note Yearly Subscription allows both add and remove license option whereas Lifetime License limits to add license only._
+_Note Yearly Subscription allows 'remove' option within 2 weeks after the purchase._

 _Note support and update period of added licenses of Lifetime license for 1 year will comply with the license period of 'initial' purchase order (not add license period).
 Support and update for Yearly Subscription lasts during subscription period._